jidongxiao/networksecurity/demos/sop/README.md

 res.header('Access-Control-Allow-Origin', 'http://localhost:3000'); // Allow Server 1
 ```

-Observe the effects of these changes in the server 1 page.
+In the server1 web page, click the button "Fetch Data From Server 2" and observe the effects of these changes in the server 1 page.